codehax/gettingstarted/README.md

-# gettingstarted
+# Getting started
-Start coding with a little structured text sample
+Start coding with a little structured text sample.